 Honestly, the only thing “Stock” in here is the engine which has not been opened since leaving the production line despite so much added parts to it.

-Additionally improving its straight-line performance, guys at Epling Garage seriously lightened the car by removing the seats.
-Still, the car weighs in at rather massive 4,000+ lbs.
+Additionally improving its straight-line performance, guys at Epling Garage seriously lightened the fastest Challenger by removing the seats.
+Still, the car weighs in at a rather massive 4,000+ lbs.

 Interestingly enough, the changes to the car since its 9.06-second stint haven’t been that profound.
 Apart from the fastest Hellcat receiving a two-step ignition and a new ECU setup by High Horse Performance, everything else remained the same.
 Except for the drivers which had a whole lot more driving time to develop their skills and learn how to best utilize this fantastic Dodge Challenger Hellcat by Epling Garage.

 I do not want to leave you disappointed, so here is what the fastest Challenger accomplished regarding speed: 156 mph!
 I cannot wait to see the next tryout.